Using weak values to experimentally determine "negative probabilities" in a two-photon state with Bell correlations

-The other photon is assigned to Alice, coupled to a single-mode optical fibre, and guided to the weak measurement apparatus.
-Photons exit the single-mode fibre and pass through a collimating lens, resulting in a Gaussian mode.
-Photons then pass through a HWP at its optic axis.
-Weak measurements are achieved by engineering a polarization-dependent displacement, $\Delta r$, significantly smaller than the width of the transverse Gaussian mode~\cite{Ritchie91}.
+Alice's photon passes through a HWP set to its optic axis, tilted around vertical such that it compensates for $\varphi$ and (in the condition of a diagonally polarized pump beam) achieves a state having high fidelity with $\ket{\Psi^-}$ at the measurement apparatus.
+The photon is guided to the weak measurement apparatus using a single-mode optical fibre, providing a Gaussian spatial mode.
+It passes through a HWP which determines the basis of the weak measurement---we initially set this wave plate to its optic axis, thereby implementing weak measurement in the $\hat{Z}$ basis.